 THE PLAN

-EnergyFit is currently in design phase and is expected to launch in Spring of 2023.
-The project will offer a three-tiered model of efficiency and electrification packages focused on:
+EnergyFit is currently accepting homeowner applicants for over-the-phone assessments, and in-home assessments.
+For those homes that meet the program criteria, the project will offer a three-tiered model of efficiency and electrification packages focused on: